Love as a Sacred Duty

 Background

-As polarization rages across the United States, it’s so easy to become fixated on what sets us apart from others, ignoring the ways we’re connected as members of the same human family.
-It’s become more acceptable than ever to live in an echo chamber where the only voices we hear are from those who think the same way we do, look like us, and act in the same ways.
+Across the United States, polarization rages across the United States, making it increasingly easy to become fixated on what sets us apart from others while ignoring the ways we’re connected as members of the same human family.
+It’s become more acceptable than ever to live in an echo chamber where the only voices we hear are from those who most closely resemble ourselves in appearance, thoughts, or actions.

 The result is rising cruelty.
 Increasing inhumanity.
 Greater disconnection.
 More intense crises of spirit.

-What might happen if we realized that such hyper self-centeredness is fracturing the precious “we” in our communities?
-And that loving each other – not just despite our differences but in celebration of them – is the cure for what ails us?
+But what might happen if we come to terms with such hyper self-centeredness fracturing the precious “we” in our communities?
+And that loving each other – not just despite our differences but in celebration of them – is the cure for what ails us and brings us back to the sacred collective?

 Initiative Overview